Does apple cider vinegar kill fleas? To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

 The danger of fleas

 Fleas are parasites that live entirely from sucking the blood of a host (hematophagy).
 They are wingless insects belonging to the Siphonaptera order.
-The more than 2,000 species have evolved to favor specific hosts, such as dogs, cats, rats, birds, and humans.
+More than 2,000 species have evolved to favor specific hosts, such as dogs, cats, rats, birds, and humans.

-The danger posed by fleas is evidenced by the fact that the vast majority of the pet care industry deals with the extermination of fleas and preventing them from taking residence.
+The danger posed by fleas is evidenced by the fact that the vast majority of the pet care industry deals with fleas’ extermination and prevents them from taking residence.
 A female lays up to 1500 eggs in her lifetime, which is roughly 50 per day.

-This means that if you don’t take action on time, you will end up with a huge flea population terrorizing you and your pets.
+This means that you will end up with a huge flea population terrorizing you and your pets if you don’t take action on time.

 Some of the dangers posed by fleas include: